onflow/flow-cli/docs/send-transactions.md

 Specify the name of the account that will be used to sign the transaction.

-### Arguments

-- Flag: `--arg`
-- Valid inputs: argument in `Type:Value` format.

-Arguments passed to the Cadence transaction in `Type:Value` format.
-The `Type` must be the same as type in the transaction source code for that argument.

-⚠️  Deprecated: use command arguments instead.

 ### Arguments JSON

 - Flag: `--args-json`